-Our readers often complain about endless password reset requests and frustrated users getting locked out of their accounts.
-Many of them turn to a secure and user-friendly login alternative: passwordless authentication using magic links.
+Our readers often complain about endless password reset requests and getting locked out of their accounts.
+That is why many of them turn to a secure and user-friendly login alternative: passwordless authentication using magic links.

-In this article, we will show you how to add a password login in WordPress with magic links, giving a smoother, more enjoyable login experience for your users.
+In this article, we will show you how to add a magic login link for passwordless login.
+That way you can give your users a smoother, more enjoyable login experience.

 With that being said, let’s take a look at how to add a passwordless login in WordPress with Magic links.